USAA Auto Insurance Review for 2021

 Since disgruntled consumers are more likely to post on rating sites like Consumer Affairs, don't take this rating as a warning to stop looking into USAA.

-Since USAA received decent ratings from other customer satisfaction surveys and review sites, Consumer Affairs’ poor rating could be due to the lower number of reviews.
+Since USAA received decent ratings from other customer satisfaction surveys and review sites, Consumer Affairs' poor rating could be due to fewer reviews.

-USAA was founded in the 1920s when a small group of army officers insured each other’s vehicles.
-The company grew enough to outlast the Great Depression and WWII and begin providing auto insurance to multiple branches of the military.
+USAA was founded in the 1920s when a small group of army officers insured each other's vehicles.
+The company grew enough to outlast the Great Depression and WWII and begin providing auto insurance to multiple military branches.